Lake Forest Grandparent Rights Attorneys

 - Ensure that you are prepared for trial, that you know what to expect from the process, and that your interests are protected

-Our attorneys service Aliso Viejo, Anaheim, Buena Park, Costa Mesa, Dana Point, Fountain Valley, Fullerton, Garden Grove, Huntington Beach, Irvine, La Habra, Ladera Ranch, Laguna Beach, Lake Forest, Laguna Niguel, Laguna Hills, Mission Viejo, Newport Beach, Orange, Placentia, Rancho Santa Margarita, San Clemente, San Juan Capistrano, Santa Ana, Tustin, Westminster, and Yorba Linda.
+Our attorneys service all of orange county, including Aliso Viejo, Anaheim, Buena Park, Costa Mesa, Dana Point, Fountain Valley, Fullerton, Garden Grove, Huntington Beach, Irvine, La Habra, Ladera Ranch, Laguna Beach, Lake Forest, Laguna Niguel, Laguna Hills, Mission Viejo, Newport Beach, Orange, Placentia, Rancho Santa Margarita, San Clemente, San Juan Capistrano, Santa Ana, Tustin, Westminster, and Yorba Linda.

 A grandparent is frustrated enough when they are unable to see their grandchildren.
 The last thing they need is a lawyer who does not provide quality service.
 Our lawyers strive to provide the highest level of representation.
 We quickly return phone calls, promptly respond to emails, and make ourselves available to answer your questions.
 We understand that this is a stressful time.
 We focus on family law so you can focus on the most important thing – your family.